Dumbbell Drag Curl: Benefit, Variations and Muscle Worked

 Are drag curls better than bicep curls?

-Dumbbell drag curls can activate the biceps and forearms more effectively and improve grip strength, while traditional bicep curls are a straightforward and classic exercise for building bicep strength.
+• Dumbbell drag curls can activate the biceps and forearms more effectively and improve grip strength.

-Why are drag curls so hard
+Why are drag curls so hard?

 Keeping the dumbbells close and behind the body during the exercise requires increased control and muscle activation, making it a more challenging exercise than traditional bicep curls.